caiosabadin/notes/sass/tutorial.md

 Readers are cautioned against nesting, unless the resulting structure is mandatory or expressly needed, in that it greatly reduces performance: nestings could go fathomlessly, and the greater the number of selectors, the slower the browser interprets the rules specified by them, since most browsers would read those selectors from left to right.

-Moreover, nesting may also increase coupling between the HTML and the CSS, causing the last to be extremely dependant on the first, thus possibly crashing the whole layout even after minor changes made to the HTML.
+Moreover, nesting may also increase coupling between the HTML and the CSS, causing the last to be extremely dependant on the first, thus possibly crashing the whole layout after minor changes to the HTML.

 ## Media Queries ##